Justine2403/hsr-etl-pipeline/README.md

   - Prod dependencies include libraries required to run the project
 - Script execution with `poetry run`: guarantees that scripts always run in the correct environment with the right dependencies

+## Python version management with pyenv

+Allow to switch between python version to make the differents librairies work in the project.

 ## Extraction
 We use [EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) to extract data from player profiles.
 Data is collected by sending requests to the API using async/await, which returns detailed information about: